-First Contact Resolution
+• First Contact Resolution

 First Contact Resolution (FCR) reports the success of the distributor in resolving a customer's issue during the first contact.
 Remotes measures FCR based on the number of issues that can be resolved by the billing agent as compared to those that must be brought to a supervisor for resolution.
-In 2019, 100% of calls were resolved by the billing agents and customer service staff without a supervisor's intervention.
+In 2021, 100% of calls were resolved by the billing agents and customer service staff without a supervisor's intervention, similar to the prior year.

-Billing Accuracy
+• Billing Accuracy

-Remotes issued 44,899 bills in 2019 with an accuracy rate of 96.88%, a slight decrease compared to previous years due to difficulty in getting timely meter reads in one of the communities.
-Historically Remotes does not meet the industry standard of 98.00%.
-This is largely because Remotes has not installed a smart meter network due to limited communications infrastructure in its service territory and therefore relies on manual readings.
+Remotes issued 48,977 bills in 2021 with an accuracy rate of 89.35%, a decrease compared to previous years due to difficulty in getting meter reads in several communities due to COVID-19 restrictions and community safety protocols.
+Historically, Remotes does not meet the industry standard of 98.00%.
+This is largely because Remotes has not installed a smart meter network due to limited communication infrastructure in its service territory and therefore relies on manual readings.
 Manual readings are more likely to result in higher planned and unplanned estimates.
 Remotes generally contracts with local community members to read the meters.
-Readings are then faxed to the office and entered into the system by the billing team.
-If the faxed readings are late, they result in an unplanned estimate.
-There were 1,390 unplanned estimates in 2019 due to difficulty in getting timely meter reads in one of the communities that is now resolved.
-In 2016, Remotes implemented quarterly physical meter readings for seasonal customers, and continues to show improvement in reducing planned estimates for those customers.
-However, there are a number of seasonal customers whose meters are inaccessible at certain times of the year, making the industry standard difficult to attain.
+Readings are then faxed or emailed to the office and entered into the system by the billing team.
+If the readings are late or not performed, they result in an unplanned estimate.
+There were 5,218 unplanned estimates in 2021 due to difficulty in getting meter reads in several communities because of on-going COVID restrictions and community safety protocols, which was generally resolved in early 2022.
+Remotes has also continued with at least quarterly physical meter readings for seasonal customers, but there are a number of seasonal customers whose meters are inaccessible at certain times of the year, making the industry standard difficult to attain.